-ART 3301 Life Drawing (3-3)
+ART 3301 Life Drawing (3-5)

 Drawing the human form with emphasis on rendering mood and expression while learning skeletal and muscular structure.
-May be repeated up to two times for credit (9 hours maximum).
+May be repeated for credit up to nine hours.
 Prerequisite: ART 2201 or ART 2210.

 ART 3302 History of the Arts (3)